PecanProject/sipnet/sipnet-model-description/model-structure.md

 ### Plant Nitrogen Uptake $F^N_\text{uptake}$

-Plant N is calculated as as the amount of N required to support the plant growth as the sum of changes in plant N pools from \eqref{eq:plant_n}:
+Plant N is calculated as as the amount of N required to support the plant growth as the sum of changes in plant N pools from {#eq:plant_n}:

 $$
 \frac{dN_\text{plant}}{dt} = \sum_{i} \frac{dN_{\text{plant,i}}}{dt}